EEE2008 : Project and Professional Issues

 Assessment Rationale And Relationship

 The module is entirely in-course assessed, requiring the students to work in groups.
-The main aim of engineering design is to build a prototype design for an autonomous electronic Buggy.
+The main aim of the engineering design is to build a prototype system for an autonomous electronic Buggy.
 The design tasks are systematically partitioned as three individual subsystems.
-Each students leads one of these subsystem designs, which is assessed based on the planning, communication and troubleshooting capabilities.
-The subsystems and overall system demonstrations allow for assessment of design and practical skills, whilst writing skills are also assessed in the project thesis, which is generated as part of the module.
-The module also consists of business and entrepreneurial aspects, where students prepare a business case.
-The coursework gives the students the opportunity to demonstrate their understanding of market research, business organisation, their teamwork and entrepreneurial skills.
+Each student leads one of these subsystem designs, which is assessed based on the planning, communication, building, and troubleshooting capabilities.
+The subsystems and overall system demonstration allows for assessment of the design and practical skills, whilst writing skills are assessed in the project thesis, which is generated as part of the module.
+The module also consists of business and entrepreneurial aspects, where students prepare a business case detailing an innovative solution to a contemporary challenge.
+The coursework gives the students the opportunity to demonstrate their understanding of market research, business organisation, their teamwork, and entrepreneurial skills.

 Reading Lists